oroinc/documentation/user/back-office/getting-started/navigation/user-menu.rst

 .. image:: /user/img/getting_started/navigation/user_menu_new.png
    :alt: User menu dropdown

-See the :ref:`User Menu <user-guide-intro-log-in-edit-profile>` section for detailed information on the available actions and information.
+See the :ref:`User Menu <user-guide-intro-log-in-edit-profile>` section for detailed information on the available actions.